-Columbia University has opened a state-of-the-art center for cryo-EM facility.
+Columbia University has opened a state-of-the-art center for cryo-EM facility in September 2019.
 Inside are the most advanced tools in the world for studying biology at the molecular scale.
-Nobel Laureate Joachim Frank with Columbia official opened facility.
-Detalis about Cryo-Electron Microscopy Center website.
+Nobel Laureate Professor Joachim Frank with Columbia officials opened the facility.

 Published on 09.16.2019

 Our structures of a new, uniquely folded, 2-fold symmetrical and highly temperature-sensitive TRP channel TRP1 from the alga Chlamydomonas reinhardtii that opens in response to increased temperature and is positively regulated by the membrane lipid PIP2 (phosphatidylinositol-4,5-bisphosphate) have been published in Nature Communications.